Seven diseases CRISPR technology could cure

+As CASGEVY’s clearance is a significant milestone, the technology has come a long way.
 CRISPR/Cas9 was first used as a gene-editing tool in 2012.
-In just a few years, the technology has exploded in popularity thanks to its promise of making gene editing faster, cheaper and easier than ever before.
+Over the years, the technology exploded in popularity thanks to its potential for making gene editing faster, cheaper, and easier than ever before.

 CRISPR is short for clustered regularly interspaced short palindromic repeats.
 The term makes reference to a series of repetitive patterns found in the DNA of bacteria that form the basis of a primitive immune system, defending them from viral invaders by cutting their DNA.

 Using this natural process as a basis, scientists developed a gene-editing tool called CRISPR/Cas that can cut a specific DNA sequence by simply providing it with an RNA template of the target sequence.
-This allows scientists to add, delete or replace elements within the target DNA sequence.
+This allows scientists to add, delete, or replace elements within the target DNA sequence.
+Slicing a specific part of a gene’s DNA sequence with the help of the Cas9 enzyme, aids in DNA repair.

 This system represented a big leap from previous gene-editing technologies, which required designing and making a custom DNA-cutting enzyme for each target sequence rather than simply providing an RNA guide, which is much simpler to synthesize.